Tree Huggers Wanted

 - Water and any personal snacks.

-- A lightweight foldable chair or sitting pad if you prefer not to sit directly on the ground during meditation (you will not need to carry it on your shoulder for long distances).
+- A lightweight foldable chair or sitting pad if you prefer not to sit directly on the ground during sitting meditation (you will not need to carry it on your shoulder for long distances).

-No Trace: We practice Leave No Trace principles and ask everyone to respect the forest and one another.
+Leave No Trace: We practice Leave No Trace principles and ask everyone to respect the forest and one another.

-Events: See the BFF calendar or individual event posts for the current schedule.
+Time & Dates: Usually 10 AM Offered on select weekends April–October.
+See the BFF calendar or individual event posts for the current schedule.

-Ready to step into the woods with presence and wonder?
 Tree Huggers Wanted.
 We look forward to sharing the forest with you.